arthurbcp/kuma-site/src/content/docs/run-handlers/log.md

 ---
 title: Log Handler
-description: Overview of Log Handler (Kuma Framework)
+description: Overview of Log Handler (Mr. Smith Framework)
 ---

 Allows you to display messages in the terminal during the execution of the run.